Package 'dda'

 hsic.method

 A character indicating the inference method for the Hilbert-Schmidt Independence Criterion (HSIC).
-Must be one of the four specifications c("gamma", "eigenvalue", "boot", "permutation"). hsic.method = "gamma"is the default.
+Must be one of c("gamma", "eigenvalue", "bootstrap", "permutation"). hsic.method = "gamma" is the default.

 diff

-A logical value indicating whether differences in HSIC, Distance Correlation (dCor), and MI values should be computed.
+A logical value indicating whether differences in HSIC, Distance Correlation (dCor), and Mutual Information (MI) values should be computed.
 Bootstrap confidence intervals are computed using B bootstrap samples.

 B

-Number of permutations for separate dCor tests and number of resamples if hsic.method = c("boot", "permutation") or diff = TRUE.
+Number of permutation replicates for separate dCor tests, and number of resamples when hsic.method = c("bootstrap", "permutation") or diff = TRUE.

 boot.type

-A vector of character strings representing the type of bootstrap confidence intervals.
-Must be one of the two specifications c("perc", "bca").boot.type = "perc" is the default.
+A character indicating the type of bootstrap confidence intervals.
+Must be one of c("perc", "bca"). boot.type = "perc" is the default.

 conf.level